Low blood sugar (Hypoglycaemia)

 Step 2: You should feel better after 15 minutes.
 If you have a home blood sugar meter, you should check your blood sugar level again.

 Step 3: If your blood sugar level is still less than 4 mmol/L or you still have symptoms of low blood sugar, you should take another 15 grams of sugar.

 If your symptoms still do not get better, see a doctor or go to the hospital immediately.

 Other side effects

-See a doctor or go to the hospital immediately if your blood sugar level is always low and experience symptoms even after taking amounts of sugar (see instructions above for management of low blood sugar).
+See a doctor or go to the hospital immediately if your blood sugar level is always low and experience symptoms even after taking amounts of sugar (see instructions below for management of low blood sugar).

 Inform your doctor if:

 If your doctor has informed you that you need to do a fasting blood test, do not inject insulin until after you have your blood taken and are ready to eat.

 Avoid taking alcohol with this medication.